The following information will help you understand the rules regarding checked and carry-on baggage and the role IATA plays in this area.

 What does IATA do?

-As a result of joint efforts in coordination with our member airlines, baggage mishandling was reduced from 18.88 bags per 1000 passengers to 5.57 between 2007 and 2017.
+As a result of joint efforts in coordination with our member airlines, baggage mishandling was reduced from 18.88 bags mishandled per 1000 passengers in 2007 to 3.5 in 2020.